Emory King

-Emory King (February 22, 1931, Jacksonville, Florida, United States – August 14, 2007) was a Belizean historian, author, and journalist.
+Emory King (February 22, 1931, Jacksonville, Florida, United States – August 14, 2007) was a self proclaimed Belizean historian, author, and journalist.
 He served the nation of Belize in a number of capacities, including as National Film Commissioner.

 Travel to Belize

 In 1953, at the age of 22, King and a group of friends sailed south from the United States on a yacht and were shipwrecked off the coast of Belize, due to the barrier reef.
 After recovering, King elected to stay.